How Alkemi Encrypts Data

 Once all the reads are finished all the data arrays are zeroed out before they are deleted, including the key.

-How To Brute Force Decrypt a Yull-Encrypted File
+How To Brute Force Decrypt an Andromeda-Encrypted File

-Now that you know more or less how Yull/Andromeda operates, here's the steps one would have to perform to decrypt a 1000 byte file encrypted by Yull.
+Now that you know more or less how Andromeda operates, here's the steps one would have to perform to decrypt a 1000 byte file encrypted by Andromeda.

 Assume you have the file, my source code, but not the key.